 Don’t be a pack sniffer.
 HIKE MY HIKE – DAMN IT!

 On a related note is the controversy over speed hiking and setting records.
 Sorry.
 Van supported speed “hikes” of any trail do not count.
 Speed hikes, in general, do not count.
 Supported or not.
 (Please see my chapter below on OTHER ACTIVITIES).

 Why?
 For several reasons.

-How can a person truly enjoy HMHDI if they are not carrying 20 lbs (no more and no less)?
+How can a person actually enjoy HMHDI if they are not carrying 20 lbs (no more and no less)?
 How can the overlooks be enjoyed if they are not camped out every night?

-Finally, all HMHDI hikers know, to the decimal place, how many miles they’ve hiked.
+Finally, all HMHDI hikers know, to the decimal place, how many miles they’ve walked.
 Hiking is not about time spent outdoors.
 Or memories made.
 No. It is keeping an accurate count of how many miles you’ve hiked.
-John Muir, Ed Abbey, Henry David Thoreau and Colin Fletcher never listed their mileage.
+John Muir, Ed Abbey, Henry David Thoreau, and Colin Fletcher never listed their mileage.
 They are pack sniffers.
 HMHDI and keep track of your mileage!

 Two obvious pack sniffers.
 Remember, 20 pounds.
 No more.
 No less